Lyndon Baines Johnson, (1908-1973), 36th President of the United States

 1937-48 U.S. representative from Texas

-1941-42 Served on active duty during World War II as lieutenant commander in the U.S. Navy
+1941-42 Served on active duty during World War II as a lieutenant commander in the U.S. Navy

 1949-60 U.S. senator from Texas; majority leader of the Senate, 1955-60